Braided surfaces and their characteristic maps: Introduction

 The genuine classification of these orbits seems much subtler, see \cite{Lubo} for a survey of this and related questions.
 Livingston provided (\cite{Liv1}) examples of distinct orbits with the same homological Schur invariants.

+\begin{definition} The homological {\em Schur invariant} of a surjective homomorphism $f:\pi_1(\Sigma)\to G$ of a closed orientable surface group onto a group $G$ is the image $sc(f)\in H_2(G)$ of the fundamental class $[\Sigma]\in H_2(\Sigma)$ by $f$.
+Recall that such a homomorphism $f:\pi_1(\Sigma)\to G$ is called {\em elementary} if it factors through a free group. \end{definition}

-The null-homologous case corresponds to finding whether a surjective homomorphism $f:\pi_1(\Sigma)\to G$ of a closed surface group onto a finite group $G$ inducing a trivial map in 2-homology is elementary, i.e. factors through a free group.
-This amounts to estimate the minimal Heegaard genus for a 3-manifold group to which $f$ extends, problem which was recently considered by Liechti and March\'e for tori (see \cite{LM}).
-These questions arose in relation with the Wiegold conjecture for epimorphisms of free groups onto nonabelian simple groups (see \cite{Lubo}).
-The counterexamples found in \cite{FL} to the surface case provide finite simple nonabelian quotients of surface groups which are characteristic, by using quantum representations.
-Characteristic quotients are isolated orbits in contrast with the large orbits of the mapping class group which we encounter stably (see \cite{DT,BL}).
-An easy consequence is that all these quotient epimorphisms are nonelementary, so that the classification of mapping class group orbits fundamentally differs from the stable one.
+The null-homologous case, namely where the homological Schur invariant vanishes, corresponds to finding whether a surjective homomorphism $f:\pi_1(\Sigma)\to G$ of a closed surface group onto a finite group $G$ inducing a trivial map in 2-homology is elementary.
+This amounts to estimating the minimal Heegaard genus for a 3-manifold group to which $f$ extends, problem which was recently considered by Liechti and March\'e for tori (see \cite{LM}).

+These questions arose in relation with the equivalence problem for epimorphisms of free groups onto non-abelian simple groups.
+Let $\mathbb F_n$ denote the free group on $n\geq 3$ generators and $\Out(\mathbb F_n)$ its {\em outer automorphism} group.
+Wiegold conjectured (see \cite{Lubo}) that for any finite simple non-abelian group $G$ the group $\Out(\mathbb F_n)$ acts transitively on the set of conjugacy classes of surjective homomorphisms $\mathbb F_n \to G$.
+A weaker statement which allows additional stabilizations is known to hold (see \cite{McW}).
+Also Gilman (\cite{Gilman}) and Evans (\cite{Evans,Evans2}) proved that there exists a large orbit of $\Out(\mathbb F_n)$ on this set.
+In \cite{BL,DT} the authors proved that the action of the mapping class groups $\Gamma(\Sigma)$ on the set of conjugacy classes of surjective homomorphisms onto finite groups $G$ also has at least one large orbit.

+Wiegold's conjecture implies that there is no isolated orbit, namely there is no finite simple quotient $G$ which is characteristic.
+Recall that a subgroup $H\subseteq G$ is a {\em characteristic} subgroup of $G$ if it is invariant by all automorphisms of $G$.
+In this case $G/H$ is called a {\em characteristic quotient} of $G$.

+In \cite{FL} one proved that there exist finite simple non-abelian quotients of surface groups which are characteristic, by using quantum representations.
+Conjugacy classes of surjective homomorphisms onto characteristic quotients of $\pi_1(\Sigma)$ are therefore isolated orbits for the action of the mapping class group, contrasting with large orbits from \cite{BL,DT}.
+An easy consequence is that all these quotient epimorphisms are non-elementary, so that the classification of mapping class group orbits fundamentally differs from the stable one.
 This improves previous work of Livingston (\cite{Liv1,Liv2}) and Pikaart (\cite{Pikaart})(see Propositions \ref{nonelementary} and \ref{quantum}):